zm-123-DEL/main/README.md

 ## Data Description

-- `test.npy` contains 20 test samples, divided into 4 classes with 5 samples per class.
+- `test.npy` consists of test samples from the ADNI2 dataset, covering four classes—NC, EMCI, LMCI, and AD—with a total of 20 samples.

 ## Run test.py